Hunter Water delivers services under an Operating Licence granted by the NSW Government. The Operating Licence sets out conditions relating to:

 - Customer complaint and dispute handling

 - Stakeholder relations

 Hunter Water's current Operating Licence came into operation on 1 July 2017 and expires on 30 June 2022.

 This licence was issued after a comprehensive public review of the previous licence, which was in force from 1 July 2012 to 30 June 2017.
 The review was carried out by the Independent Pricing and Regulatory Tribunal (IPART).
 View a copy of the review report on IPART's website.

 Each year, an independent audit of Hunter Water's operations is conducted to assess our compliance with the Operating Licence.
-The audit assesses our performance in meeting the service standards and other conditions of the licence.
+The audit assess our performance in meeting the service standards and other conditions of the Licence.

 IPART is also responsible for the annual operational audit and periodic reviews of our Operating Licence.

 The Office Environment and Heritage (OEH) issues licences under the Protection of the Environment Operations Act 1997 for Hunter Water's wastewater pipe network, pumping stations and treatment systems.

 The licences stipulate both quality and quantity conditions for discharge from each wastewater treatment works and are reviewed every three years under the legislation.

 The licences also specify operational controls and performance reporting for the wastewater pipe network and pumping stations.